-Hirsch, along with board-certified dermatologists Dr. Mary Lupo and Dr. Debra Jaliman, agree that over-exfoliation is one way to damage the skin's barrier.
+The experts agree that over-exfoliation is one way to damage the skin's barrier.

-"People tend to come to this place after they discover exfoliation," said Hirsch.
+"People tend to come to this place after they discover exfoliation," says Hirsch.
 "A lot of reasons for that, not perhaps the least of which, is that a lot of the products that are sold for exfoliation are not particularly well labeled.
 A lot of them say things like, 'Oh, use me twice a day!' and that’s like, don’t do that!"

 Environmental conditions like low air humidity or too much sun exposure can also damage the skin's barrier, according to Jaliman.

-Aside from regular seasonal environmental changes, harsh stretches winter can be especially rough on the skin.
-"There’s less moisture in the air, the wind and everything that’s coming with that, and then not being sensitive to that with how you treat your skin [and] what you treat it with," Hirsch said.
+Aside from regular seasonal environmental changes, harsh stretches of winter can be especially rough on the skin.
+"There’s less moisture in the air, the wind and everything that’s coming with that, and then not being sensitive to that with how you treat your skin [and] what you treat it with," Hirsch says.

 Washing with hot water

 "Anytime you use hot water, you are going to literally melt these lipids that are in the skin, the natural lipids [like] fatty acids, cholesterol, triglycerides [and] ceramides.
-All of those things that are naturally in your skin that form what’s called the lipid barrier," she explained.
+All of those things that are naturally in your skin that form what’s called the lipid barrier," she explains.

-"The old analogy was [the lipid barrier is] sort of like the mortar between the bricks because the intercellular lipids go between the keratinocytes and that helps seal water in your skin," Lupo shared.
+"The old analogy was [the lipid barrier is] sort of like the mortar between the bricks because the intercellular lipids go between the keratinocytes and that helps seal water in your skin," Lupo shares.
 With these lipids melted away, your barrier becomes compromised and skin will become more easily dehydrated.

 Using harsh cleansers